Have you wanted to convert your Pontiac,GTO, or Firebird from the troublesome external regulated alternator to an internal regulated alternator?

 Unplug the connector from the regulator.
 Either make a jumper with spade terminals that plug into the harness terminals, or cut the wires and connect them together in the following way:

-Notice that the blue wire is jumpered to the orange wire (as in the above diagram).
+Notice that the blue wire is jumpered to the brown wire (as in the above diagram).

-The white wire (yellow in pic) and the brown wire are jumpered together.
+The white wire (yellow in pic) and the orange wire are jumpered together.

 The wire colors may be different for different years or models.